magmasource/MAGMA/README.md

 On startup, you can choose the database calibration of MELTS desired.
 You can move the executable image to any location in the system.

 #### Standalone MELTS - batch execution, read-write XML files ####
-1. Ensure that the PORT3 library is installed.
+1. You should be able to build Melts-batch without the PORT3 library installed.
 2. In a terminal window, migrate to the repository directory, and type this command:

     ```
     make Melts-batch
     ```
-    A new file appears in the directory named `Melts-batch`.
-On the alphaMELTS branch this `Melts-batch` will be for the pMELTS model (on the master/develop branches it will be rhyolite-MELTS 1.0.2).
+    A new file appears in the directory named `Melts-batch` (or `Melts-batch.exe`).
+On the MAGMA branch this `Melts-batch` will be for the pMELTS model by default (on the master/develop branches it will be rhyolite-MELTS 1.0.2 by default; the prebuilt executables in MCS-Melts-batch and Linux-Melts-batch are also rhyolite-MELTS 1.0.2. unless otherwise labeled).
 You may want to rename the file, e.g:

     ```
     mv Melts-batch Melts-batch-pMELTS-v5.6.1
     ```
-3. On the alphaMELTS branch you can build rhyolite-MELTS versions 1.0.2, 1.1.0, and 1.2.0, respectively, using:
+3. On the MAGMA branch you can build default rhyolite-MELTS versions 1.0.2, 1.1.0, and 1.2.0, respectively, using:

     ```
     make Melts-batch -DV102